 - Search Cruise Packing Lists (I’ll have one to link here soon).
 They offer many things that you might not think about.

-- Check-In for your flight (24 Hours Prior to Departure)
+- Check-in for your flight (24 Hours Before Departure)

-- ESPECIALLY for SOUTHWEST as it determines your boarding position.
-I always set an alarm for 10 minutes before the time to make sure that I am ready.
+- ESPECIALLY for the SOUTHWEST, as it determines your boarding position.
+I always set an alarm for 10 minutes before the time to ensure I am ready.
 You’ll need your confirmation numbers.

 - Double Check to make sure that you have all passports/wallets/documents before walking out of the door (and check when you are in the car as well before you leave the driveway)